 One of the main reasons people tend to need total knee replacement is osteoarthritis.
 Osteoarthritis causes the cartilage in the joints to break down which leads to pain, problems moving the joint, and swelling.

 If you are experiencing any of these symptoms, you should see a physical therapist near Rosedale to assist you with reducing this pain.
 Important signs to watch out for include:

 - Severe knee pain that limits day to day activities

 - Pain in the knee even while resting

 - Knee stiffness

-If you are experiencing these symptoms, physical therapy may be able to prevent the need for surgery.
+If you are experiencing these symptoms, physical therapy in Rosedale may be able to prevent the need for surgery.
 Activities such as straight leg raises, short arc squats, and lower extremity stretches can all help to strengthen the knee and avoid the need for total knee replacement.

 If physical therapy cannot stop the pain on its own, it will be required after the surgery.
 After the surgery, steps will need to be taken to ensure that the knee heals properly.
 Physical therapy will be used to strengthen the newly replaced joint.
 It will also be used to increase the range of motion following the procedure.

 If you see physical therapy in Rosedale at Flowers Physical Therapy, we can help you get moving again, whether or not surgery is in your future.
 If you are experiencing knee pain and think total knee replacement may be needed, please contact us to discuss some options you may have.